Keep your finger on the pulse of the Hartford Region with Pulse of the Region, the Alliance’s weekly radio show.

 – Sundays at 10:30 a.m. on New Haven WELI 960 AM

-To access previous broadcasts, click here
+To stream previous shows, click here

 Pulse of the Region Talks National Manufacturing Month

 Tune in this weekend to the Pulse of the Region as we talk talent attraction and talent development within our region, focusing on the manufacturing industry.
 Guests are Lynn Raicik, Associate Director, Workforce Pipeline Programs, Connecticut Center for Advanced Technology Inc (CCAT); Taryn Mazejka, Human Resources Director Turbine Controls, and Kim Bishop, Executive Director of Talent Attraction and Retention, MetroHartford Alliance.
-Pulse of the Region is sponsored by Oak Hill.

 Pulse of the Region Talks Connecticut’s Competitiveness